KenKundert/nestedtext/doc/file_format.rst

     Adjacent dict items of either form with the same indentation level are combined in order into a dictionary value.

+**Inline Objects**:

+    If the first character on a line is either a left bracket (``[``) or a left brace (``{``) the line is an *inline object*.
+A bracket introduces an inline list and a brace introduces an inline dictionary.

+    An inline list starts with an open bracket (``[``), ends with a matching closed bracket (``]``), contains inline values separated by commas (``,``), and is contained on a single line.
+The values may be inline strings, inline lists, and inline dictionaries.

+    An inline dictionary starts with an open brace (``{``), ends with a matching closed brace (``}``), contains inline dictionary items separated by commas (``,``), and is contained on a single line.
+An inline dictionary item is a key and value separated by a colon (``:``).
+A space need not follow the colon and any spaces that do follow the colon are ignored.
+The keys are inline strings and the values may be inline strings, inline lists, and inline dictionaries.

+    Both inline lists and dictionaries may be empty, and represent the only way to represent empty lists or empty dictionaries in *NestedText*.

+    Inline strings are the string values specified in inline dictionaries and lists.
+They are somewhat constrained in the characters that they may contain; nothing that might be confused with syntax characters used by the inline list or dictionary that contains it.
+Specifically, inline strings may not contain newlines or any of the following characters: ``[``, ``]``, ``{``, ``}``, or ``,``.
+In addition, inline strings that are contained in inline dictionaries may not contain ``:``.
+Leading and trailing white space are ignored with inline strings.

 **Indentation**: